git/git.github.io/rev_news/drafts/edition-102.md

       was first mentioned in [Git Rev News Edition #4](https://git.github.io/rev_news/2015/06/03/edition-4/).
       You can find links to articles advocating for and against monorepos in [Git Rev News Edition #47](https://git.github.io/rev_news/2019/01/23/edition-47/),
-      and list of pros and cons of monorepos in [Edition #81](https://git.github.io/rev_news/2021/11/29/edition-81/).
+      and a list of pros and cons of monorepos in [Edition #81](https://git.github.io/rev_news/2021/11/29/edition-81/).
       [Monorepo.tools](https://monorepo.tools/) is a place where you can find information about monorepos and tools for handling them